Mortgages and secured loans – they’re both a type of secured borrowing, so what makes them different?

 Well, first let’s look at what makes them similar.

 Both a mortgage and a secured loan are secured against your home.
 This provides a safety net for the lender because if you stop making your repayments, they have the right to repossess your property to get back the money they’re owed.

-Mortgages and secured loans are also designed to let you borrow more money over a longer term than with an unsecured loan.
+Mortgages and secured loans are also designed to let you borrow more money over a longer term than with an unsecured loan (also known as personal loan).
 Paying back the money over a longer period helps make the repayments more manageable.

 The interest rate is also likely to be lower as the loan is secured to your home.
 But of course, as you’re making payments for longer, you could pay more interest in total.

 Another key similarity is that the application process can be a lot longer when remortgaging or taking out a secured loan than when you apply for unsecured credit – as can the wait for the funds to be released.
 This is not only because you’re probably borrowing a large sum of money, but also because it’s secured to your home.

 Lenders take care to check that you’ll be able to afford your repayments on a mortgage or secured loan.
 If you stop paying, the roof over your head is at risk, and repossession isn’t something that anyone wants to happen if it can be avoided.

 When you chose to become a homeowner, you’ll most likely have taken out a mortgage to buy your home.
 This is not something you can do with a secured loan – mortgages are specifically designed to loan you the cash you need to buy a property.

 Your mortgage is secured to your home and takes priority over any other type of secured lending you take out.
 So, if you do get a secured loan, your mortgage would be prioritised.
 In the event that your home is repossessed, the mortgage lender would get back what they’re owed first and what’s owed to the secured loan provider would come out of what’s left.